akane0915/anagrams-and-antigrams/README.md

 # _Anagrams and Antigrams_

-#### _A web application to allow users to input a string and get an output from the site indicating if the word is an anagram.
+#### _A web application to allow users to input two strings and determine if the words are anagrams, antigrams, or palidromes.
 April 21, 2017_

 #### By _**Asia Kane**_